HubTou/whois/WHOIS.3.md

 You can finally print cache hits or misses to stderr if the *debug* parameter is set to True.

 ## ENVIRONMENT
-The WHOIS_DEBUG environment variable can also be set to any value to enable debug mode.
+The WHOIS_DEBUG environment variable can be set to any value to enable debug mode.

 Variable | Use
 ------- | ---